gura-lang/gura-lang.github.io/documents/Template-Engine.md

     HelloWorld

-If the block returns a `string` value, it would render the string.
+If the block returns a `string` value, it would render that string.

 **Template:**